veeambestpractise/best-practices-guide/job_configuration/deduplication_and_compression.md

 }
 ~~~

-It is always recommended to leave BitLooker enabled, as it will reduce
-the amount of storage space required.
+It is always recommended to leave BitLooker enabled, as it will reduce the amount of backup storage space required.